ipunkt/laravel-notifications/README.md

 	View::addNamespace('ipunkt/laravel-notifications', app_path('../vendor/ipunkt/laravel-notifications/src/views'));

+Or you can `Flash::setupViewNamespace()` store in your bootstrapping code to have this hint path already assigned to the view.

-Or you can publish the views and modify it to your needs (optional):
+You can publish the views and modify it to your needs (optional):

 	$> php artisan view:publish ipunkt/laravel-notifications